mtlynch/mtlynch.io/content/posts/lessons-from-my-first-exit/index.md

 - I kept TinyPilot's email in a dedicated Fastmail account.
   - This wasn't true at the beginning.
 TinyPilot originally shared a Fastmail account with my other businesses, but I eventually migrated it to its own standalone Fastmail account.
 - Every service TinyPilot used was associated with an @tinypilotkvm.com email address.
-- I never associated my personal phone number with TinyPilot, Instead, I always used a Twilio number that forwarded to my real number.
+- I never associated my personal phone number with TinyPilot, Instead, I always used a dedicated TinyPilot Twilio number that forwarded to my real number.
 - All account credentials were in Bitwarden.

 After closing, handing over control was extremely straightforward.
 I just added the new owner to Bitwarden, and they took over from there.
 There were a few hiccups around 2FA codes I'd forgotten to put in Bitwarden, but we worked those out quickly.